 $INCLUDE_BASE is the value of the

-The FIDL linter is a command line program that processes one or more FIDL files, and prints warnings about content that compiles (technically valid FIDL), but appears to violate rules from the FIDL Style Rubric.
-Readability is important, and style is a component of that, but the FIDL Rubric also defines rules that help ensure the FIDL API does not include things that are known to hamper cross-language portability.
+The FIDL linter is a command line program that processes one or more FIDL files, and issues warnings about content that compiles (technically valid FIDL), but appears to violate rules from the FIDL Style Guide or FIDL API Rubric.
+It enforces stylistic conventions and, when possible, mechanically-detectable rubric guidelines.

 Fuchsia includes the